 The Secure Act Eliminates the “Stretch” IRA

-Under the SECURE Act, the beneficiaries of an IRA are no longer able to stretch certain inherited IRAs over their life expectancy.
-Instead, the SECURE Act imposes a new 10 year rule.
+The beneficiaries of an IRA are no longer able to stretch certain inherited IRAs over their life expectancy under the SECURE Act.
+The new law imposes a new 10 year rule.
 Meaning, an IRA now must be distributed to the beneficiary by the tenth year following the year in which the retirement account owner dies.

 Exceptions to the New 10 Year Rule